Technology-Infused Math Instruction: Teaching Outside the Box - Grades TK-12

 The Purpose of Daily Routines

-Connecting to Content Knowledge
+Connecting to Content

 Structure of Daily Routines

-Getting Started with Daily Routines
+Getting Started With Daily Routines

 The Role of the Teacher and Student